Critical evaluation of the neoclassical model for the equilibrium electrostatic field in a tokamak: Electrostatic field from the species equations of motion

 \section{Electrostatic field from the species equations of motion}

-Some geometric nomenclature and vector identities are given in the Appendix.
-The first equilibrium $\partial / \partial t \rightarrow 0$ electrostatic field under consideration is one commonly used in the analysis of tokamak experiments~\citep{stacey012503,frc-pop-2006,stacey-cpp06,solomonetal-pop-2006}, determined by integration of the electron poloidal and ion radial equations of motion in the large aspect ratio, concentric circular flux surface approximation.
-The use of concentric circular flux surfaces with a toroidal integrating measure is pursued herein to remain consistent with the model as presented in the literature, as are the expansions of the electron density $n_e = n_e^0(r) \left[ 1+n_e^c(r)\Cth+n_e^s(r)\Sth \right]$ and electrostatic potential.
-Reference~\citep{stacey012503} states that ``the electron momentum balance can be solved for $\wt{\varPhi}^{c,s} \equiv \varPhi^{c,s}/\epsi = n_e^{c,s}/\epsi(e \varPhi^0 / T_e)$, which represents the poloidal asymmetry in the electrostatic potential.''
+The first equilibrium $\partial / \partial t \rightarrow 0$ electrostatic field under consideration is one commonly used in the analysis of tokamak experiments~\citep{solomonetal-pop-2006,frc-pop-2006,stacey-cpp06,stacey012503}, determined by integration of the electron poloidal and ion radial equations of motion in the large aspect ratio, concentric circular flux surface approximation.
+The use of concentric circular flux surfaces with a toroidal integrating measure is pursued herein to remain consistent with the model as presented in the literature, as are the expansions in $\epsi \equiv r/R_0$ of the electron density $n_e = n_e^0(r) [ 1 + n_e^c(r) \Cth + n_e^s(r) \Sth ]$ and electrostatic potential. \citet{stacey012503} state that ``the electron momentum balance can be solved for $\wt{\Phi}^{c,s} \equiv \Phi^{c,s}/\epsi = n_e^{c,s}/\epsi(e \Phi^0 / T_e)$, which represents the poloidal asymmetry in the electrostatic potential.''
 Let us examine that statement in detail.